 Historically over the past several years, spending on new factories, upgrading equipment or hiring new workers has been down.

 There were exceptions.
 General Motors Co.
-(NYSE:GMD) and CSX Corp (NYSE:CSXD) both took out loans to prop up their respective pension plans.
+(NYSE:GMB) and CSX Corp (NYSE:CSXC) both took out loans to prop up their respective pension plans.
 The Home Depot Inc. (NYSE:HDC) and Yum Brands Inc. (NYSE:YUMC) bought back shares of stock with money those companies borrowed.

 Mostly, however, companies waited for signs of an improving economy that from their perspective never came.

 Put Me In Coach

 Now it seems many companies are rethinking their sideline posture in favor of putting themselves where the action is in the capital-expenditure game.

 Among them, GameStop Corp.
 (NYSE:GMEB), which increased its capital spending in 2016 to $160 million from $125 million in 2013.
 The money will go to store remodeling and corporate expansion into new sectors such as collectibles.

 This optimism could be a sign U.S. businesses see a brighter future and do not want to risk being left behind as competitors seek to catch up and overtake them.